Chipotle Scones are a perfect side dish because they not only go with Mexican food so well but they also go with soups, stews, beans and so much more.

 Add the cheese and mix in.

 If using your hands - When I am cutting the butter and cheese into the flour I always stop when it gets closer to the end and use my fingers.
 I use a pinching and rolling motion and it gets blended perfectly.

 Add the dairy free milk, chipotle and egg replacer to the dough mixture.

 - Knead 4 to 6 times until it, sort of, forms a ball.

 - Divide in half.

-- Make two rounds (as seen in the photo below) about 5" to 6" in diameter on a greased baking sheet.
+Make two rounds about 5" to 6" in diameter on a greased baking sheet.

 - Cut into 6ths but not all the way through.

-- Brush the tops of the scones rounds with the leftover egg replacer/soy milk mixture.
+Brush the tops of the scones rounds with a little bit of dairy free milk mixture.

 - Bake at 400° for 20 minutes.